azhongzl/itdoes/README.md

 It encapsulates may popular frameworks/libs, like Spring, Hibernate, Shiro, SpringMvc, Spring-Data-Jpa, Validator, MySQL, Slf4j/logback, Jackson, JAXB, Cglib, Dozer, FreeMarker, JPA, Digest, Crypto, POI, Seleinum.
 It also provides examples for unit (Mockito, PowerMock), integeration, functional test (Spring-test, Selenium).

-Following is just notes for each layer while designing the framework.
+Following are just some notes for each layer while designing the framework.
 It would be refined in the future to add user-friendly documentations.

 ## 2. Web